-The city of Palo Alto shall have control of all public trees, shrubs, hedges, and plants now or hereafter in any street, park, or public place within the city limits, and shall have the authority to plant, care for, remove, replace, and maintain such trees, shrubs, hedges, and plants.
+The city of Palo Alto shall have control of all street public trees, shrubs, hedges, and plants now or hereafter in any street, park, or public place within the city limits, and shall have the powerauthority to plant, care for, remove, replace, and maintain such trees, shrubs, hedges, and plants.

-8.04.020 Permit required for certain work.
+8.04.020 Violations-Penalty-EnforcementPermit required for certain work.

-Unless authorized by a tree permit, no person shall do any of the following:
+Unless authorized by a public tree_care_permit, no person shall do any of the following:

-- (a) Plant, prune, trim, shape, remove, top, or in any way damage, destroy, injure or mutilate a public tree, shrub, hedge, or plant.
-A tree permit is not required for a property owner, resident, or their agent to maintain shrubs, hedges, or plants located within the city right of way associated with their property. - (b) Fasten a sign, wire, or injurious material to any public tree, shrub, hedge, or plant. - (c) Excavate any ditch or tunnel; or place concrete or other pavement within a distance of ten feet of the center of the trunk of any public tree.
+- (a) Plant, prune, trim, shape, remove, top, or in any way damage, destroy, injure or mutilate a streetpublic tree, shrub, hedge, or plant.
+A tree permit is not required for a property owner, resident, or their agent to maintain shrubs, hedges, or plants located within the city right of way associated with their property. - (b) Fasten any sign, wire, or injurious material to any street public tree, shrub, hedge, or plant. - (c) Excavate any ditch or tunnel; or place concrete or other pavement within a distance of ten feet of the center of the trunk of any streetpublic tree. - (b) Violation of this section is a misdemeanor, punishable as provided in this code.
+Each day of violation constitutes a separate offense and may be separately punished. - (c) Persons employed in the following designated employee positions are authorized to exercise the authority provided in Penal Code Section 836.5 and are authorized to issue citations for violations of this chapter: deputy director of public works operations, managing arborist, planning arborist and code enforcement officer.